onionshare/onionshare/docs/source/features.rst

 Content Security Policy
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default OnionShare helps secure your website by setting a strict `Content Security Police <https://en.wikipedia.org/wiki/Content_Security_Policy>`_ header.
+By default OnionShare helps secure your website by setting a strict `Content Security Policy <https://en.wikipedia.org/wiki/Content_Security_Policy>`_ header.
 However, this prevents third-party content from loading inside the web page.

 If you want to load content from third-party websites, like assets or JavaScript libraries from CDNs, check the "Don't send Content Security Policy header (allows your website to use third-party resources)" box before starting the service.

 Tips for running a website service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to host a long-term website using OnionShare (meaning not something to quickly show someone something), it's recommended you do it on a separate, dedicated computer always powered on and connected to the Internet, and not on the one you use on a regular basis.
+If you want to host a long-term website using OnionShare (meaning not just to quickly show someone something), it's recommended you do it on a separate, dedicated computer that is always powered on and connected to the Internet, and not on the one you use on a regular basis.
 Save the tab (see :ref:`save_tabs`) so you can resume the website with the same address if you close OnionShare and re-open it later.

 If your website is intended for the public, you should run it as a public service (see :ref:`turn_off_private_key`).